pandafruits/15-Puzzle/DOXYMAIN.md

 This is a 15 puzzle game made with Qt4.
-Hope it is useful to anyone.
+Hope it is useful to someone.
 ***********************************************************************
 ![Snap](../snap.png)